wrudisill/GrandMesaMetData/README.md

 5. The downward facing and upward facing radiation measurements may cause some confusion.
 The "Dn" (down) and "Up" (upward) shorthand refers t the direction that the radiometer/pyrgeometer is facing.
 So a downward facing radiometer is actually measuring the radiation reflected/emitted from the ground (i.e., ground --> atmosphere).

 6. The snow depth data contains non-zero values that are likely a combination of vegetation and other phenomena during the spring/summer, after snowmelt.
 This can/should be accounted for by the user (masking by air temperature, for example).
-A temperature correction has been applied to correct the sonic depth measurement.
+A temperature correction has been applied to correct the sonic depth measurement using the average (10 minute) air temperature at the 10ft level.
 The formula is provided in the Campbell documentation.
+Still, care should be taken if interpreting sub-daily snow depth patterns/trends as temperature fluctuations impact this.